 If you live in a place where the conditions are similar, the traditional look may make sense for you.
 The clothes really do work well for dealing with hot, sunny days.
 However, if you’re on the East Coast or somewhere cold, things will have to change.

-Boots are practical just about everywhere, and the hat is so iconic you can justify keeping it.
+Boots are practical just about everywhere, and the hat is so iconic you can justify keeping it, especially if you want to visit the rodeo.
 But choices like dusters, vests, or light clothing may be odd if you’re somewhere cold.